IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   - `protocol` - (Optional, String) The communication protocol to use for the metadata service endpoint.
 Applies only when the metadata service is enabled.
 Default is **http**
   - `response_hop_limit` - (Optional, Integer) The hop limit (IP time to live) for IP response packets from the metadata service.
 Default is **1**
 - `name` - (Optional, String) The instance name.
+- `network_attachments` - (Optional, List) The network attachments for this virtual server instance, including the primary network attachment.
+  Nested schema for **network_attachments**:
+	- `deleted` - (Optional, List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+	Nested schema for **deleted**:
+		- `more_info` - (Required, String) Link to documentation about deleted resources.
+	- `href` - (String) The URL for this network attachment.
+    ~> **NOTE** to add `ips` only existing `reserved_ip` is supported, new reserved_ip creation is not supported as it leads to unmanaged(dangling) reserved ips.
+Use `ibm_is_subnet_reserved_ip` to create a reserved_ip
+	- `id` - (String) The unique identifier for this network attachment.
+	- `name` - (Required, String)
+	- `primary_ip` - (Required, List) The primary IP address of the virtual network interface for the network attachment.
+	  Nested schema for **primary_ip**:
+		- `address` - (Required, String) The IP address.If the address has not yet been selected, the value will be `0.0.0.0`.This property may add support for IPv6 addresses in the future.
+When processing a value in this property, verify that the address is in an expected format.
+If it is not, log an error.
+Optionally halt processing and surface the error, or bypass the resource on which the unexpected IP address format was encountered.
+		- `deleted` - (Optional, List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+		  Nested schema for **deleted**:
+			- `more_info` - (Required, String) Link to documentation about deleted resources.
+		- `href` - (Required, String) The URL for this reserved IP.
+		- `id` - (Required, String) The unique identifier for this reserved IP.
+		- `name` - (Required, String) The name for this reserved IP.
+The name is unique across all reserved IPs in a subnet.
+		- `resource_type` - (String) The resource type.
+	- `resource_type` - (String) The resource type.
+	- `subnet` - (Required, List) The subnet of the virtual network interface for the network attachment.
+	  Nested schema for **subnet**:
+		- `crn` - (Required, String) The CRN for this subnet.
+		- `deleted` - (Optional, List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+		Nested schema for **deleted**:
+			- `more_info` - (Required, String) Link to documentation about deleted resources.
+		- `href` - (Required, String) The URL for this subnet.
+		- `id` - (Required, String) The unique identifier for this subnet.
+		- `name` - (String) The name for this subnet.
+The name is unique across all subnets in the VPC.
+		- `resource_type` - (String) The resource type.
 - `network_interfaces`  (Optional,  Forces new resource, List) A list of more network interfaces that are set up for the instance.

     -> **Allowed vNIC per profile.** Follow the vNIC count as per the instance profile's `network_interface_count`.
 For details see  [`is_instance_profile`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profile) or [`is_instance_profiles`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profiles).